 - Compassion: If you demonstrate compassion and reach out to help others, people will put their faith in you.

 - Character: Your character builds you.
 Your brand is the accumulation of habits that form your character.
 Your readers will trust your brand if you do what is right instead of what is easy.

-- Competency: People have confidence in marketers, bloggers, leaders and entrepreneurs who stay fresh, relevant and capable.
+- Competency: People have confidence in marketers, blog post writers, leaders and entrepreneurs who stay fresh, relevant and capable.

 - Commitment: In the face of adversity, when the competition is fierce and you stick around and do your best work, people will believe in you.

 - Connection: People want to follow, buy from and be around friends.

 - Contribution: Without a doubt, people will respond to results and be challenged by your success.

 - Consistency: People love to see the little things done on a regular basis.
 It’s the same thing with your blog posts.
 This is a wake-up call for you to create more content that’ll help your readers.

 If you follow the eight pillars of trust above and apply the complementary advice when creating your blog posts, you’ll establish a strong brand with your target audience and transform your blog posts to build a greater engagement strategy that works.

 Question #4: How do I get my posts shared?